dstettler/delphi/README.md

 If you extract everything and run the `build.bat` (Windows) or `build.sh` (*NIX) script, it should run a Gradle build and copy the generated packed `delphi.jar` jar file to the root directory.

-You can run my packaged `delphi.jar` via command line.
+You can run my pre-compiled `delphi.jar` via command line.
 Running it without arguments gives a small help message that looks like this:
 ```
 Usage: java -jar delphi.jar <unit1> <unit2> ... <main_program>
 Unit files need to match their names, so EchoNumber needs to be named EchoNumber.pas